cal-itp/data-infra/docs/architecture/data.md

 (architecture-data)=

 # Data pipelines
 In general, our data ingest follows versions of the pattern diagrammed below.
+For an example PR that ingests a brand new data source from scratch, see [data infra PR #2376](https://github.com/cal-itp/data-infra/pull/2376).

 Some of the key attributes of our approach:
 * We generate an [`outcomes`](https://github.com/cal-itp/data-infra/blob/main/packages/calitp-data-infra/calitp_data_infra/storage.py#L418) file describing whether scrape, parse, or validate operations were successful.
 This makes operation outcomes visible in BigQuery, so they can be analyzed (for example: how long has the download operation for X feed been failing?)